-The data gathered from the focus group discussions and interviews were analyzed using a rigorous qualitative data analysis approach.
+The data gathered from the FGD and interviews were analysed using a rigorous qualitative data analysis approach.
 Each session was recorded and transcribed, ensuring accurate capture of the participants' insights.
-Thematic analysis was employed to identify patterns and themes across the data, providing a comprehensive understanding of the governance challenges faced by rural training programs.
+Thematic analysis was employed to identify patterns and themes across the data, providing a comprehensive understanding of the governance challenges faced by rural training programmes.
 This method ensures that the findings are grounded in the real experiences and perspectives of the officers directly involved in training and strategic planning.

-In addition, the current study's findings align with existing literature on the importance of strategic planning and effective governance in training programs.
-For instance, the absence of a Strategic Training Plan aligns with MAMPU's guidelines, which emphasize the necessity of a comprehensive strategic plan for clear and achievable agency directions (Malaysian Administrative Modernisation and Management Planning Unit, 2019).
-The issues identified in our study, such as the lack of coordination and the ad-hoc nature of training implementation, are supported by Rahmani Timorita Yulianti and Ratnawati Yuni Suryandari's (2017) findings on the need for well-understood governance systems and effective top-down communication.
+In addition, the current study's findings align with existing literature on the importance of strategic planning and effective governance in training programmes.
+For instance, the absence of a strategic training plan aligns with MAMPU's guidelines, which emphasise the necessity of a comprehensive strategic plan for clear and achievable agency directions (Malaysian Administrative Modernisation and Management Planning Unit 2019).
+The issues identified in our study, such as the lack of coordination and the ad hoc nature of training implementation, are supported by Yulianti and Suryandari's (2017) findings on the need for well-understood governance systems and effective top-down communication.